tarsbase/rf/posts/idiots-guide-lambda.md

 ## a way to describe computability

-and one way of doing that is with lambda calculus. to define lambda calculus we need just a few rules - variables, abstraction, application, reduction.
+and one way of doing that is with lambda calculus. to define lambda calculus we need just a few rules - variables, abstraction, application.

 these concepts aren't too difficult, so awayyyy we go.